htool/signalk-polar-performance-plugin/README.md

 ### Importing from ORC

-The plugin can search the [ORC sailboat data](https://jieter.github.io/orc-data/site/) database directly.
-Go to **Polars → Import from ORC**, type part of the boat name, type, or sail number and click Search.
+The plugin can search the official ORC active certificate source directly.
+Go to **Polars → Import ORC Certificate**, type part of the certificate RefNo, boat name, class, or sail number and click Search.
 When you find your boat, click Import.
-The polar is saved and immediately available for selection.
+The polar is saved locally and immediately available for selection.

-An internet connection is required for the initial search.
+Internet access is required only while searching or importing from ORC.
+In an isolated Signal K installation the ORC source is simply shown as unavailable; that is not treated as a plugin error.
 After import the polar is stored locally and no further internet access is needed.

-### Uploading a CSV
+### Importing text polars

-If you have a polar in Jieter/ORC CSV format (as exported from the ORC site or many routing tools), you can upload it directly.
-Go to **Polars → Upload CSV**, fill in the file name and optionally the boat name, type, and sail number for display purposes, then browse to the file and click Upload.
+If you have a polar in a supported text format, you can import it directly from the **Polars** tab.
+The plugin currently supports Jieter-style semicolon CSV and Expedition-style delimited text.
+Optional metadata such as display name, sail number, boat type, year, source label, and notes can be added during text import.

-The CSV format uses semicolons as separators.
+The Jieter CSV format uses semicolons as separators.
 The first row is a header with `twa/tws` in the first column followed by wind speeds in knots.
 Each subsequent row is a TWA in degrees followed by boat speeds in knots.
 Beat and run angles appear as separate rows with one non-zero speed per row (the VMG for that wind speed column).

 **Example:**
 ```